yang-central/yang-compiler/README.md

 2.  class-path: the class path of plugin class, it MUST be provided when the plugin is an external plugin.
 It can be relative path or absolute path, if it's a relative path, the base path is plugins directory of application directory.

-3.  class: class name which implements org.yangcentral.yangkit.plugin.YangCompilerPlugin.
+3.  class: class name which implements org.yangcentral.yangkit.compiler.plugin.YangCompilerPlugin.
 4.  description: some description information about this plugin.
 5.  parameter: parameter information, it's json array. name and description of a parameter MUST be provided.